 - Smoked turkey legs are not only tasty, but there's also something fun about gnawing on a big chunk of meat.
 We found them at a sidewalk cart near the Walt and Mickey statue on Main Street USA.
-According to some sources, one leg can have over 1,000 calories, but if you split it with someone, it brings the cost (and calorie consumption) down.
+According to some sources, one leg can have more than 1,000 calories, but if you split it with someone, it brings the cost (and calorie consumption) down.

 - If you bring your own water bottles and fill them at the nearest fountain, you can save money on your meal because you won't have to buy drinks.

 - The cheapest option of all is to bring your own food, but except for small snack items, you'll have to consume it at the picnic area outside the gate.